 There are a number of published articles online considering whether it makes sense to spend the extra money on sun protective clothing versus regular clothing?

-1. Specialist sun protection clothing gives you the piece of mind that the fabrics have been chosen which are indeed sun protective.
+1. Specialist approved sun protection clothing gives you peace of mind that the fabrics used are indeed sun protective.

 Until a fabric is formally tested it is not clear what level of protection you are getting from your clothing.
 A regular t-shirt may only have a UPF as low as 5, equivalent to wearing SPF5 sunscreen which means that 20% of UV rays are penetrating the fabric.
-This compares to a fabric which has been tested and rated UPF50+, which is equivalent to wearing SPF50+ sunscreen and lets through less than 2% of UV rays.
+This compares to a fabric which has been tested and rated UPF50+, which is equivalent to wearing SPF50+ sunscreen and protects from at least 98% of UV rays.

 2. Sun protection clothing incorporates functional design to minimise direct sun exposure to your skin.

-Sun protective clothing or sun hat is specifically designed with sun protection in mind.
-A sun protective shirt is likely to include collars, long sleeves and thumb holes so that you can protect the back of your hands.
+Sun protective clothing and sun hats are specifically designed with sun protection in mind.
+A sun protective shirt is likely to include collars, long sleeves and thumbholes so that you can protect the back of your hands.
 A sun protective sun hat will include a broad brim and may include other features like a legionnaire flap to protect your neck and ears.

-3. Specialised UPF 50+ sun protective clothing is comfortable to wear in hot, sunny conditions.
+3. Specialised UPF 50+ sun protective clothing can keep you cool in hot, sunny conditions.

-As well as the excellent UPF 50+ rating and functional design best in class sun protective clothing will also utilise fabrics that are lightweight, moisture wicking and breathable so that they are comfortable to wear in hot, sunny conditions.
+As well as the excellent UPF 50+ rating and functional design of sun protective clothing, it also utilises fabrics that are lightweight, moisture wicking and breathable so that they are comfortable to wear in hot, sunny conditions.

 4. Sun protective clothing brands have come a long way in the last decade, there are now a number of stylish options available.